Mindinventory/floating_bottom_bar/README.md

 ##### bottomBarCenterModel:
 BottomBarCenterModel class is model class for bottom menu.
 It takes icon, iconSelected, title, titleStyle as parameters.

+##### controller:
+FloatingBottomBarController is used to give the initial index to the bottom bar to have the pre selected item form the bottom bar.

 ## Guideline for contributors
 Contribution towards our repository is always welcome, we request contributors to create a pull request to the develop branch only.